Sirjan-Singh/damion57/README.md

 # Hi, I'm Damion

-A collage student learning and having fun , based in India New Delhi
+A college student learning and having fun , based in India New Delhi

 ## About Me